How to rent a car in Mexico

 In Mex Rent a Car, booking a car is very simple: there are three ways for booking every day, 24 hours.

-- Before you travel, you can book here mexrentacar.com/en/index.
-You must read and fill the form with the necessary requirements.
+- Before you travel, you can book at mexrentacar.com, by reading and filling out the form with the necessary requirements.

-- You can book by phone +52 (33) 4170 8243 and you can choose locations and car models.
+- You can also book by phone at +52 (33) 4170 8243 and you can choose locations and car models.
 The operator will attend and give you all indications to book.

 Booking with Mex Rent a Car is very easy!